ASHLEY MARIE PETREY, ATTORNEY AT LAW

 Federal and State Criminal Defense

-Attorney Ashley Marie Petrey specializes in federal and state criminal defense throughout Colorado's western slope and beyond.
-Ashley is an experienced criminal defense lawyer and has handled thousands of cases throughout the thousands of hours she's spent in the courthouses of Chicago, Miami, and the state of Colorado.
+Attorney Ashley Marie Petrey specializes in federal and state criminal defense throughout Colorado's high country and western slope.
+Ashley is an experienced attorney who has handled thousands of cases throughout the thousands of hours she's spent in the courthouses of Chicago, Miami, and state of Colorado.

 Ashley is admitted to practice law in all Colorado State and Federal District Courts and all Florida State Courts.
 She also holds an active CJA panel attorney contract and is regarded locally as one of Grand Junction's most knowledgable federal criminal defense attorneys, having handled some of the region's most difficult and serious federal criminal cases in recent years.

 Ashley holds a B.S. in Criminal Justice Sciences and interned for a suburban Chicago police department as a part of her undergraduate studies.
-During her police internship, she worked on sex and drug cases, DUI patrol, and undercover stings.
+During her police internship, she worked on sex and drug cases, DUI patrol, and undercover stings, giving her unique insight into the inner workings of law enforcement from a very young age.

-Ashley was also the president of the University of Illinois at Chicago's College of Law Criminal Law Society and spent most of her daytime, holiday, and summer hours during her second and third years of law school as a standout student practitioner in the Cook County Public Defender's Murder Task Force division, trying several serious felony and murder cases during her tenure as a student practitioner with the CCPD.
-Ashley was recognized for her work with the receipt of the CCPD's Jack Carey Memorial Scholarship in June of 2011.
+Ashley was also the president of the University of Illinois at Chicago's College of Law Criminal Law Society, and during her second and third years, spent most of her daytime, holiday, and summer hours working at the Cook County Public Defender's Murder Task Force, where she tried several serious felony and murder cases before graduation.
+Ashley was recognized for her work with the receipt of the CCPD's Jack Carey Memorial Scholarship in 2011.

-In December of 2011, five months before graduating law school, Ashley was offered a position as an Assistant Public Defender in the nationally recognized Miami-Dade Public Defender's Office in Miami, Florida and worked in their misdemeanor, juvenile, DUI, and felony trial divisions before relocating to Colorado in 2016, where she has lived and practiced ever since.
+In December of 2011, five months before graduating law school, Ashley accepted a coveted position as an Assistant Public Defender in Miami, Florida and worked in their misdemeanor, juvenile, DUI, and felony trial divisions before relocating to Colorado in 2016, where she has lived and practiced ever since.
 She still holds an active Florida law license.